Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Method

 In conventional point transformer networks, several transformer blocks typically utilize different position encoding information within the same encoding or decoding layer across resolution points.
-We refer to this practice as unshared position encoding.
+We refer to this practice as unshared point position encoding, which would increase the network parameter and training time.
 Intuitively, points within the same position in the point cloud should have the same position information.
-Building on this intuition, we propose the shared position encoding strategy.
+Building on this intuition, we propose the shared point position encoding strategy.
 Under this strategy, transformer blocks within the same encoding or decoding layer share identical position encoding information across resolution points.
 This approach enhances network robustness and efficiency, particularly in large-scale scene processing.
 Their comparison is illustrated in Fig. \ref{fig: spe}.
-The robustness and efficiency experiments are provided in Section \ref{section4_subsection4}.